pivotal/docs-tap/getting-started.md

         --kubeconfig-context SERVICE-CONTEXT
     ```

-1. Verify that the Operator installed by running:
+1. Verify that the Operator is installed by running:

     ```
     kubectl --context SERVICE-CONTEXT get crds rabbitmqclusters.rabbitmq.com